aws-amplify/docs/android/how-to-pinpoint-notifications-adm.md

 pinpointManager.getNotificationClient().getDeviceToken()
 ```

-Complete the following steps using the Amplify CLI and Aamzon Pinpoint console to test ADM push notifications
+Complete the following steps using the Amplify CLI and Amazon Pinpoint console to test ADM push notifications

 Register ADM as a channel with your Amazon Pinpoint project.
 Provide the ADM client ID and the ADM client secret.